 On the menu front, Café Kunst Haus Wien is not quite as abstractly creative as the decor (how could it be?), with a traditional Austrian selection and a decent pinch of vegetarianism added for good measure.
 So there was Tafelspitz, Schnitzel and goulash, but also sweet potato curry and lentil soup.
 Frankfurters, but also falafel.
 Something for everyone, then.

-But the Cafe Kunst Haus Wien offers another arrow in your quiver of gastronomic alternatives, a colourful alternative to the pristine formality or rigid traditionalism of some of the city centre classics.
+But the Cafe Kunst Haus Wien offers another arrow in your quiver of gastronomic options, a colourful alternative to the pristine formality or rigid traditionalism of some of the city centre classics.

 And, frankly, it’s just a nice way to finish off a visit to the wonderful Hundertwasser museum.